naninovel/docs/docs/guide/getting-started.md

 ## Add Naninovel Script

-Use `Create -> Folder` assets context menu and create a "Scripts" folder, under which all the Naninovel scenario script assets will be stored.
-Then, under the created scripts folder, click `Create -> Naninovel -> Naninovel Script` to create your first scenario script.
+Use `Create -> Folder` assets context menu and create a "Scenario" folder, under which all the Naninovel scenario script assets will be stored.
+Then, under the created folder, click `Create -> Naninovel -> Naninovel Script` to create your first scenario script.

 ![Create Naninovel Script](https://i.gyazo.com/be7677077abeb4f805979bd647d6d90e.png)

 ::: info NOTE
 You can store naninovel scripts (and other Naninovel resources) under any project folder and organize them any way you like; the naming is also up to you.
-However, note that all the scenario scripts have to be stored under a single root folder, which has to be specified via `Script Root` option in scripts configuration menu (by default the root is set to `Assets/Scripts`).
+However, note that all the scenario scripts have to be stored under a single root folder, which has to be specified via `Scenario Root` option in scripts configuration menu (by default the root is set to `Assets/Scenario`).
 It's ok to create any level of nested folders for organization purposes, as long as the sub-folders eventually resolve to the script root.

 ::: warning
 Unity treats folders named `Resources` in a special manner: assets stored under such folders are force-included to the build, which may cause [performance issues](https://docs.unity3d.com/Manual/UnderstandingPerformanceResourcesFolder.html).
 Most importantly, never store anything under `Resources/Naninovel` folder, unless specifically required in the guide, as this may cause all sorts of conflicts and undefined behaviour.